MarUser04/books-crud-app/README.md

 - Run `pip install .` to install the dependencies (`requirements.txt`)
 - Start the app with `python api.py`
 - The app will be running in `localhost:5000`and all the endpoints lives under `/books`.
 Example: GET `http://localhost:5000/books/b9728cd5f0f14159869ae198f9895845`
+- To run the tests run the command `pytest`.

 ## Docker Compose